Determining back to school traditions in a blended family can be tough, but it’s not impossible.

 10. For kids with long hair, give them a special first day of school hairstyle!
 (Bonus points for getting them a new back-to-school haircut prior to the first day)

 11. Make them a new playlist and upload it to their music device

-12. Start the bargaining now.
-Example: “If you have all As on your first report card, we will pay for your gas until the next report card (where the same deal will apply).”
+12. Start bargaining now.
+For example, “If you have all As on your first report card, we will pay for your gas until the next report card (where the same deal will apply).”